-In South Africa, the Relevant Regulator currently has the power to trigger contractual write-down or conversion of Additional Tier 1 instruments and Tier 2 instruments at the Point of Non-Viability (PONV), i.e. where the Relevant Regulator determines it necessary to prevent the institution from becoming non-viable or when public sector support would be required to prevent failure; such "regulatory bail-in" is executed outside resolution.
-The FSLAB proposes to introduce a power that will subject most types of debt to bail-in, in accordance with their statutory hierarchy and provided resolution is invoked ("statutory bail-in").
+In South Africa, the Relevant Regulator currently has the power to trigger contractual write-off or conversion of Additional Tier 1 instruments and Tier 2 instruments at the Point of Non-Viability ("PONV"), i.e. where the Relevant Regulator determines it necessary to prevent the institution from becoming non-viable or when public sector support would be required to prevent failure; such "regulatory bail-in" is executed outside resolution.
+In terms of the provisions of the FSLAA that will come into effect from 1 June 2023, a "designated institution" can be placed into resolution by the Minister of Finance on the recommendation of the Resolution Authority to the extent that Resolution Authority is of the opinion that the "designated institution" is, or will likely be, unable to meet its obligations, irrespective of whether or not the "designated institution" is insolvent and the resolution of the "designated institution" is necessary to maintain financial stability or to protect the depositors of a bank.

+The FSLAA introduces a power for the SARB that will subject most types of debt to bail-in, in accordance with their creditor hierarchy and provided resolution is invoked ("statutory bail-in").
 As a result, losses for investors may differ depending on whether regulatory bail-in, statutory bail-in or both powers are applied and the sequence in which they are applied.
-In particular, in a scenario where Additional Tier 1 and Tier 2 investors are first subject to regulatory and subsequently to statutory bail-in, this may lead to resolution action being challenged on the grounds that such investors would have been better off had a liquidation been invoked.

-The FSLAB must still follow the Parliamentary process and may be revised before being implemented.
-It is not possible at this stage to accurately determine when the FSLAB and the SLAR it contemplates will be implemented.
+It is not clear from the FSLAA, what (if anything) will happen to regulatory bail-in provisions, whether they will co-exist with statutory bail-in and, if so, how.
+The FSLAA does not appear to provide for transitional provisions that would clearly specify the status of regulatory bail-in provisions.

-Guidance Note 6 requires banks to indicate, in the contractual terms and conditions of any Tier 2 instruments issued, whether such instruments would be either written-off or converted into the most subordinated form of equity of the bank and/or its controlling company (such conversion, "Conversion") at the occurrence of a trigger event determined in the PA's discretion, as envisaged in Regulation 38(12)(a)(i) of the Regulations Relating to Banks.
+Guidance Note 6 requires banks to indicate, in the contractual terms and conditions of any Tier 2 instruments issued, whether such instruments would be either written-off or converted into the most subordinated form of equity of the bank and/or its controlling company (such conversion, "Conversion") at the occurrence of a trigger event determined in the Relevant Regulator's discretion, as envisaged in Regulation 38(12)(a)(i) of the Regulations Relating to Banks.
 In accordance with Guidance Note 6, the terms and conditions of Tier 2 Notes issued under this Programme accordingly provide for the Write-off (as defined in Condition 2 (Interpretation)) of such Tier 2 Notes at the discretion of the Relevant Regulator upon the occurrence of a Non-Viability Event (see Condition 4(d) (Loss Absorption Following A Non-Viability Event) (subject to Condition 4(e) (Disapplication of Non-Viability Loss Absorption)).